wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-services.md

-# Sharing and Reusing Services
+# Share and Reuse Services

 Choreo allows you to share and reuse your services, promoting faster development and increased efficiency in building integrated applications, through Connections.

 Connections in Choreo allows you to integrate Choreo components, or to integrate Choreo components to external services or resources.
 Connections provide a simple and uniform way to integrate with services and resources.

-To create a service follow the [Create a Connection](create-a-connection.md) guide.
+To create a service, follow the [Create a Connection](create-a-connection.md) guide.

-To learn more about Choreo Connections refer to the [documentation](../../choreo-concepts/connections.md).
+To learn more about Choreo Connections, see the documentation on [Connections](../../choreo-concepts/connections.md).

-## Consuming a service through a connection
+## Consume a service through a connection

 You can consume a Choreo-deployed service within another service.
 Consuming connections from within Choreo services is seamless and straightforward.
 Follow the steps below to consume a Choreo service:

 ### Step 1: Add connection configurations

-To integrate another service to your application follow the steps below:
+To integrate another service into your application, follow the steps below:

 1. Copy and paste the snippet shown in the developer guide into the `component-config` file under the `spec` section.